 S27E20 'Trumptastic Voyage' (2015)

-Matt Groening et al.: The episode depicts Donald Trump descending an escalator while crowds throw objects at him.
+Matt Groening et al.: The episode depicts Donald Trump descending an escalator while crowds cheer.

 Prophecy Verification Evaluating predictions against reality for expired time points